ducttape12/PlaylistBuilder/README.md

 Have a jumbled playlist of your favorite internet radio stations?
 PlaylistBuilder takes a collection of internet radio stations in an XML file and outputs them into a PLS playlist file, optionally alphabetizing them.

 # Downloading
-If you're running Windows 10 x64, just download the ZIP in the Releases directory, extract, and run _PlaylistBuilder.exe_ from a command-line, using the usage below.
+The latest release can be found on the [Releases](https://github.com/ducttape12/PlaylistBuilder/releases) page.
+A pre-built binary has been made for Windows 10 x64.
 For any other platform (Linux, Mac OS), you'll need to download .NET Core 1.1 SDK.
-Download the source, navigate a command prompt into the _PlaylistBuilder_ directory, and run the application as outlined below.
+Instructions for running the app is below.

 # Usage
 From a command-prompt, navigate to the directory where you extracted either the prebuilt binary or executable.
 If you're using the prebuilt binary, run `PlaylistBuilder.exe`; if you're running from source, run the application with `dotnet run`.
 Preceeding the run command, use the following flags: